AWTENN/kickstarter-analysis/README.md

 # kickstarter-analysis
   ## Overview
-- *This project is looking at how other Theatre and Play Kickstarters did based on their launch date and their goal amount.
+-*This project is looking at how other Theatre and Play Kickstarters did based on their launch date and their goal amount.

   ## Analysis and Challenges